How to Create a Family and Friends Scrapbook in 10 Minutes

 Archive of poignant memories.

-My husband has an uncle who’s mind is failing.
-He used to send us letters on a regular basis.
+My husband has an uncle with a failing memory.
 One Christmas he sent a greeting card with a characteristically scrawled quip.

 I saved it in the binder.

 It turned out to be the last piece of correspondence we received from him.